EphraimSiegfried/bachelor-thesis/src/content/evaluation.typ

 - *nix-serve-ng*: This is the successor of nix-serve.
 It is written in Haskell. #footnote[https://github.com/aristanetworks/nix-serve-ng]
 - *harmonia*: This is a modern implementation of the binary cache interface with many features. #footnote[https://github.com/nix-community/harmonia] It is written in Rust.

 A notable difference between Gachix and the caches presented above is the other caches directly use the Nix store for storing packages.
-If a Nix user wants to serve her packages with Gachix, she has to copy the packages from the Nix store to Gachix.
+In contrast, if a Nix user wants to serve her packages with Gachix, she has to copy the packages from the Nix store to Gachix.
 With the other implementations, this is not necessary.

 On the other hand, the benefit of using Gachix is that it does not rely on any Nix infrastructure (such as the Nix store) and it can be deployed on a Unix machine without Nix installed.
 All other implementations expect that Nix is installed on the host machine.